 What are No Doc Mortgages?

 No doc loans, short for no documentation loans, are mortgages that require little to no paperwork to qualify.
 Lenders don’t have to consider tax documents like W2s or tax returns but can accept bank statements as a sufficient form of proof of income.
-Also called no income verification loans, these mortgages are a great resource for self-employed borrowers.
-These loans can be used for a home refinance, to buy investment properties, or serve as a mortgage for an owner-occupied home as well.
+These mortgages are a great resource for self-employed borrowers and can be used for a home refinance, to buy investment properties, or serve as a mortgage for an owner-occupied home as well.

 How is a No Doc Mortgage different from a traditional mortgage?

-Outside of both having the same benefit of securing a home loan, No Doc mortgages have a few key differences from a typical conventional loan.
+Outside of both having the same advantage of securing a home loan, No Doc mortgages have a few key differences from a typical conventional loan.
 While the loan process doesn’t require stacks of paperwork, the borrowers’ credit score and down payment requirements are typically higher than a conventional mortgage.
-For example, to qualify for Quontic’s No Ratio program, borrowers need to have a minimum credit score of 680.
-This loan program also requires a down payment of at least 25% of the home’s value.

 Why aren’t No Doc mortgages still popular?